EnderSpy29/endrland-dots/ReadME.md

 This is all the required packages and also a Hyprland quickstart at the same time...

-grim slurp mesa lib32-mesa xf86-video-amdgpu vulkan-radeon lib32-vulkan-radeon opencl-clover-mesa opencl-rusticl-mesa libva-mesa-driver lib32-libva-mesa-driver mesa-vdpau lib32-mesa-vdpau
+grim slurp neofetch fastfetch mesa lib32-mesa xf86-video-amdgpu vulkan-radeon lib32-vulkan-radeon opencl-clover-mesa opencl-rusticl-mesa libva-mesa-driver lib32-libva-mesa-driver mesa-vdpau lib32-mesa-vdpau

 **Packages i know have to be installed from AUR** (yay, paru or whatever you use)

-aylurs-gtk-shell-git waypaper wallust
+aylurs-gtk-shell-git waypaper wallust cava